rchapman2000/ref-based-assembly-pipeline/README.md

 | --minMapQ | *int* | The minimum mapping quality for a site to be considered in variant calling and depth-masking [Default = 0] |
 | --threads | *int* | The number of threads that can be use to run pipeline tools in parallel.
 [Default = 1] |

-To view the list of options from the commandline, use the following command:
+To view the list of options from the command line, use the following command:
 ```
 nextflow rn main.nf --help
 ```